DragonSenses/Curiosity/JavaScript2/Regular expressions/10-regex-greedy-and-lazy/regex-greedy-and-lazy.md

     The lazy mode doesn't repeat anything without a need.
 The pattern finished, so we're done.
 We have a match `match:123 4`.

+---

+### **Optimizations**

+Modern regular expression engines can optimize internal algorithms to work faster.
+So they may work a bit differently from the described algorithm.

+But to understand how regular expressions work and to build regular expressions, we don't need to know about that.
+They are only used internally to optimize things.

+Complex regular expressions are hard to optimize, so the search may work exactly as described as well.

+---